PrestaShop/prestashop.github.io/content/news/posts/2026/introducing-one-page-checkout.md

 This is where things get interesting for the developer community.

+{{% notice type="important" title="Payment and shipping module developers, this is for you" %}}
+If you maintain a payment or shipping (carrier) module, please review the checkout documentation to make sure your solution behaves correctly in the one-page flow.
+Two guides cover everything you need: the [module developers guide](https://devdocs.prestashop-project.org/9/modules/checkout/module-developers/) and the [theme developers guide](https://devdocs.prestashop-project.org/9/modules/checkout/theme-developers/).
+{{% /notice %}}

 **For module developers**, the OPC introduces some patterns worth understanding.
 Because the checkout updates asynchronously, modules that inject into carrier or payment sections need to be ready to re-render their content after an AJAX refresh.
 A key design goal throughout the project was to preserve as many of the hooks that modules already depend on as possible.

 Rather than rethinking the hook architecture from scratch, we mapped the classic checkout's existing hook surface to the new flow and kept it intact wherever feasible, specifically to limit the compatibility work module developers would need to do.
 On top of that, the module ships a rich JavaScript event system built on `prestashop.emit()`: events like `opcCarriersUpdated`, `opcPaymentMethodSelected`, and `opcDeliveryAddressSelected` let modules react to checkout state changes without tightly coupling to the checkout's internals.